facelessuser/ThemeScheduler/README.md

 # ThemeScheduler

-Sublime plugin to change your theme or apply filters to your themes at different times of the day
+Sublime plugin to change your theme or apply filters to your themes at different times of the day.
+ST3 only.

 # Optional Dependencies
 - Applying filters requires ThemeTweaker plugin https://github.com/facelessuser/ThemeTweaker.